![]() |

 (Lavengro: chapter 68)

-You may be interested to learn that the entire text of Wild Wales is freely available to read and download here.
+The entire text of Wild Wales is freely available to read and download here.
+Highly recommended.

 Thomas Hughes (1826-1890) was a man after our own hearts as he was the author, in 1856, of the Stranger's Handbook to Chester, a guide to our city which set the style for numerous later publications and to which we have frequently resorted during the research for our own Chester Virtual Stroll.